scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 working on, to achieve a **8x speedup in compile times**.

-The analysis and optimizations here presented can be migrated to any other Scala project that make heavy use of typeclass deriving code, implicits, and/or macros.
+The analysis and optimizations here presented can be migrated to any other Scala project that makes heavy use of typeclass deriving code, implicits, and/or macros.

 After reading the blog post, you should understand: